MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/configure-skype-for-business-for-hybrid-modern-authentication.md

 3. If the internal **or** external SFB URLs from on-premises are missing (for example, https://lyncwebint01.contoso.com and https://lyncwebext01.contoso.com) we will need to add those specific records to this list.

-    Be sure to replace  *the example URLs*  , below, with your actual URLs in the Add commands!
+    Be sure to replace  *the example URLs* below with your actual URLs in the Add commands!

 ```powershell
 $x= Get-MsolServicePrincipal -AppPrincipalId 00000004-0000-0ff1-ce00-000000000000